rohinishimpatwar/The-NLP-News-Sentiment-Trading-Strategy/README.md

     2) put industry and company labels on all news(~40,000)  <br />
     3) manually label sentiments for a small sample of news(800)
 2. __EDA & Data Preprocessing__ <br />
-    1) Analyze word counts, top insutries mentioned in news, top n-grams by industries and sentiment.
+    1) Analyze word counts, top insutries mentioned in news, top n-grams by industries and sentiment
 3. __News Sentiment Factor Extracion using Vader/FinBERT models(NLP)__  <br />
     1) use rule-based model Vader to directly predict sentiments for all news, achieve ~0.56 accuracy on labeled samples  <br />
     2) trained a FinBERT model on labeled samples by conducting trasfer learning on BERT model, achieve ~0.65 accuracy on validation set and ~0.81 on overall labeled dataset.